boltops-tools/aws-inventory/lib/aws_inventory/help/iam.md

 List of groups and users in the groups:

-$ inventory iam --report groups # this is the default
+$ aws-inventory iam --report groups # this is the default

-$ inventory iam  # same as above
+$ aws-inventory iam  # same as above

 List of the users and their groups:

-$ inventory iam --report users
+$ aws-inventory iam --report users

 Summary of number of groups and users

-$ inventory iam --report summary
+$ aws-inventory iam --report summary